premoza/.github/profile/README.md

 # Premoza

 <img src="1.png" width="300px" length="300px">
-A cutting-edge real estate e-commerce platform, powered by Solana and Starknet, allowing users to buy, rent, or sell properties and book hotels worldwide with a single click.
+A cutting-edge real estate e-commerce platform, built on Solana blockchain, allowing users to buy, rent, or sell properties and book hotels worldwide with a single click.

 <br/>